Immuno PCR/IPCR/qIPCR is a “combination of the efficiency of RT-PCR and specificity of the ELISA method”.

 As the name suggests the method is a combination of immunology and genetics.
 The method is based on the ELISA detection of protein and the real-time PCR analysis of DNA.

-The immuno-PCR is also called as IPCR or quantitative immuno-PCR/ qIPCR.
+The immuno-PCR is also called IPCR or quantitative immuno-PCR/ qIPCR.

-The ELISA is used for the protein detection and the RT-PCR is used for the detection of the DNA, then How the combination of both the method is possible?
+The ELISA is used for the protein detection and the RT-PCR is used for the detection of the DNA, then How the combination of both methods is possible?

-Due to one of the major limitation of the ELISA method, the immuno-PCR technique evolved to overcome the problem.
+Due to one of the major limitations of the ELISA method, the immuno-PCR technique evolved to overcome the problem.

 The limitation is “low sensitivity in the detection of the lower number of analytes”.

-In this article, we will understand How the RT PCR method supports to overcome this problem, what is the present scenario in the immuno-PCR and what is the future of immuno-PCR in diagnostics.
+In this article, we will understand How the RT PCR method supports overcoming this problem, what is the present scenario in the immuno-PCR and what is the future of immuno-PCR in diagnostics.

 “With the help of the signal amplification capacity of the real-time PCR and the specificity of the ELISA, the immuno-PCR facilitates extremely powerful immunodetection method for quantitative detection of proteins.”

-For understanding the immuno-PCR properly, we have to understand both the techniques.
+For understanding the immuno-PCR properly, we have to understand both techniques.